jneidel/jneidel.com/content/essay/coupons/index.md

 Only less poor.

 You need to create value and increase your income.
-In most cases that will be the much more effective leaver.
+In most cases that will be the much more effective lever.

 If we assume you aren't living lavishly, then reducing your costs by 300€ is much harder than earning another 300€ extra.